bvilnis/bennysbytes_old/content/en/docs/media-server/install-media-apps.md

 Replace `<NAS_IP>` with the actual IP address of your Synology NAS.
 {{% /pageinfo %}}

 Your Synology NAS is now set up with the necessary media server applications from SynoCommunity and the necessary directories have been created.
-In the next section, we will configure our Usenet provider and indexer and then move onto configuring these applications.
+In the next section, we will configure these applications.